-Where a cessation event has been triggered, the Administering Authority must look to protect the interests of other ongoing employers.
-The actuary will therefore adopt an approach which, to the extent reasonably practicable, protects the other employers from the likelihood of any material loss emerging in future.
-Therefore, cessation liabilities will be calculated using a "gilts exit basis", which is more prudent than the ongoing participation basis.
-This has no allowance for potential future investment outperformance above gilt yields and has added allowance for future improvements in life expectancy.
-This could give rise to significant cessation debts being required.
+For non-Transferee Admission Bodies whose participation is voluntarily ended either by themselves or the Fund, or where a cessation event has been triggered, the Administering Authority must look to protect the interests of other ongoing employers.
+The actuary will therefore adopt an approach which, to the extent reasonably practicable, protects the other employers from the likelihood of any material loss emerging in future:

+- (a) Where a guarantor does not exist then, in order to protect other employers in the Fund, the cessation liabilities and final deficit will normally be calculated using a "gilts cessation basis", which is more prudent than the ongoing basis.
+This has no allowance for potential future investment outperformance above gilt yields, and has added allowance for future improvements in life expectancy.
+This could give rise to significant cessation debts being required. - (b) Where there is a guarantor for future deficits and contributions, the details of the guarantee will be considered prior to the cessation valuation being carried out.
+In some cases the guarantor is simply guarantor of last resort and therefore the cessation valuation will be carried out consistently with the approach taken had there been no guarantor in place.
+Alternatively, where the guarantor is not simply guarantor of last resort, the cessation may be calculated using the ongoing basis as described in Appendix E;

-Depending on the nature of any guarantee an exiting employer may have, it may be possible to transfer the former Admission Body's liabilities and assets to the guarantor, without needing to crystallise any deficit or surplus.
-This approach may be adopted in consultation with any guarantor.
+(c) Again, depending on the nature of the guarantee, it may be possible to simply transfer the former Admission Body's liabilities and assets to the guarantor, without needing to crystallise any deficit.
+This approach may be adopted where the employer cannot pay the contributions due, and this is within the terms of the guarantee.

-Where any shortfall is not transferred to a guarantor, any shortfall would usually be levied on the departing Admission Body as a single lump sum payment.
-If this is not possible then the Fund may spread the payment subject to there being some security in place for the employer such as a bond indemnity or guarantee.
+Under (a) and (c), any shortfall would usually be levied on the departing Admission Body as a single lump sum payment.
+If this is not possible then the Fund would spread they payment subject to there being some security in place for the employer such as a bond indemnity or guarantee.

-In the event that the Fund is not able to recover the required payment in full or transfer any deficit/surplus to a guarantor, then the unpaid amounts fall to be shared amongst all of the other employers in the Fund.
+In the event that the Fund is not able to recover the required payment in full, then the unpaid amounts fall to be shared amongst all of the other employers in the Fund.
 This may require an immediate revision to the Rates and Adjustments Certificate affecting other employers in the Fund, or instead be reflected in the contribution rates set at the next formal valuation following the cessation date.

 As an alternative, where the ceasing Admission Body is continuing in business, the Fund at its absolute discretion reserves the right to enter into an agreement with the ceasing Admission Body.
-Under this agreement the Fund would accept an appropriate alternative security to be held against any deficit on the gilts exit basis and would carry out the cessation valuation on the ongoing participation basis.
-Secondary contributions would be derived from this cessation debt.
-This approach would be monitored as part of each formal valuation and secondary contributions would be reassessed as required.
-The Admission Body may terminate the agreement only via payment of the outstanding debt assessed on the gilts exit basis.
-Furthermore, the Fund reserves the right to revert to a "gilts exit basis" and seek immediate payment of any funding shortfall identified.
-The Administering Authority may need to seek legal advice in such cases, as the Admission Body would have no contributing members.
+Under this agreement the Fund would accept an appropriate alternative security to be held against any deficit, and would carry out the cessation valuation on an ongoing basis: deficit recovery payments would be derived from this cessation debt.
+This approach would be monitored as part of each triennial valuation: the Fund reserves the right to revert to a "gilts cessation basis" and seek immediate payment of any funding shortfall identified.
+The Administering Authority may need to seek legal advice in such cases, as the Body would have no contributing members.